 Do you have an Instagram marketing strategy for your business?
 If not, you should.

-With more than aeach month, Instagram is one of the most popular social networks out there and an important marketing tool for business.
+With two billion active users, Instagram is one of the most popular social networks out there and an important marketing tool for business.

-According to, 37% of US adults use Instagram.
-A Statista indicates that 60% of Instagram users have household incomes of $100,000 or more.
-Furthermore, 90% of Instagram users , often discovering or buying products as a result.
-Instagram is such a social media powerhouse, that it’s estimated that more than will use Instagram for marketing this year.
+According to Omnicore, 61% of Instagram users are 24 years old or older.
+Khoros reports that 60% of Instagram users have household incomes of $100,000 or more.
+Furthermore, 90% of Instagram users follow a business, often discovering or buying products as a result.
+Instagram is such a social media powerhouse, that it’s estimated that more than 78% of businesses will use Instagram for marketing this year.

 6 Tips for Marketing Your Business on Instagram

 Statistics like these make Instagram a social media marketing platform that small businesses need to focus on.
 Use the tips below to improve (or start) marketing your business on Instagram.

 If you’re currently using a personal account to promote your business on Instagram, it’s time to make a change.
 Business accounts allow you to reach current and prospective customers more effectively.
 Not only does a business profile let you list contact information that links directly to your profile, but it also enables users to email or call you there with the tap of a button.
 Additionally, you can include your store hours and physical address, so shoppers can find this information without having to navigate to your website or search for you on Google.

 How can you switch from a personal to business account on Instagram?
 Fortunately, it’s easy.
 Start by going into the settings page on your profile.
 Click on account and then change the listing from personal to business.
 After setting up your business account, you can choose the category that best fits your products and services, so customers will be able to find you when they search.

 2. Build Your Brand Image